-- 2 Teaspoons Oil (I used Living Harvest Organic Hemp Oil)
+- 2 teaspoons oil (I used Living Harvest Organic Hemp Oil)

-- 1 Tablespoon Honey or Agave Nectar (optional)
+- 1 tablespoon honey or agave nectar (optional)

-- 1/4 Cup Dairy-Free Protein Powder (I used Living Harvest High Protein Hemp Powder)
+- ¼ cup dairy-free protein powder (I used Living Harvest High Protein Hemp Powder)

-- Pinch Salt
+- Pinch salt

 - Stir in the oats and raisins.
 Start with ½ cup of the oats, but feel free to add more if desired.
 Some nut butters may be a bit oilier or softer than others, so more oats may work better.

-Roll the dough into 12 little balls, and flatten a bit like cookies if desired, or leave as balls.
+- Roll the dough into 12 little balls, and flatten a bit like cookies if desired, or leave as balls.

 - Store in the refrigerator or freezer until ready for a snack.